About Us

 Maddie was a beloved daughter, sister, cousin, and friend.
 She was a beautiful, wonderful, and all-around awesome person.
 Intelligent, passionate, funny, hard-working, and deeply honest, Maddie loved to laugh and was happiest when in the company of family and close friends.
 Some of her favorite things included listening to music, painting, and doing things in the great outdoors, like hiking, skiing, and playing tennis.

-Because of her own challenges with mental illness, Maddie was majoring in psychology and she was an active volunteer at mental health clinics.
-She discovered that the thing that made her happiest was helping others- so she had decided that she wanted to pursue that as her life’s work.
-Sadly, Maddie’s bipolar illness ultimately cut her life, her ambitions, and her work short.
-But we feel Maddie’s spirit with us every day and we know that she takes great joy in the work that The Maddie Fund and the organizations that it supports are doing for others who are suffering from mental illness.
-We, her family and friends, take comfort in the fact that she can and will continue to be helpful to others through the work of the fund.
-We are extremely grateful for all of you who have provided support to the fund and for those who are doing the wonderful work that the fund itself is supporting.
+Symptoms of Maddie’s bipolar disorder began to become apparent at the age of 19, after her freshman year at Cornell University.
+The illness came on quickly and strongly and rapidly changed her life and that of her family and close friends.
+Because of her challenges with mental illness, Maddie had chosen to major in psychology.
+She was an active volunteer at mental health clinics, and quickly discovered that the thing that made her the happiest was helping others- she had decided that she wanted to pursue that as her life’s work.
+Sadly, Maddie’s bipolar illness ultimately cut her life and her work short.
+But, we still feel Maddie’s spirit with us every day, and we know that she takes joy in the work that The Maddie Fund and the organizations that it supports are doing for others who are suffering from mental illness.

 Maddie’s bipolar illness was intense, but Maddie was a fighter and tried many different forms of conventional and less conventional medications and therapies to find relief.
 There never was any one “magic pill” that helped Maddie to manage her depression and manic episodes, but she did find relief in a variety of forms.
 We’re certain that Maddie would want us to share with you some of her favorite therapies and would encourage you to try these and other therapies to find what may “work best for you”: